KnightHacker2000/Pokegram/README.md

 ## Description
 Pokegram is a responsive website for people to share pictures and videos.
 Users can create an account and sign in to create their own posts, as well as leave comments or thumb up on posts.
 ## Main Features
-- Users may create an account, sign in or sign out with validiction check.
+- Users may create an account, sign in or sign out with validation check.
-- Once logged in, users may create their own posts with picture or video and update or delete them later on.
+- Once logged in, users may create their own posts with picture or video.
-- Users may leave comments or thumb up and delete their own operations.
 - Users may see the activities.
 ### Login
 ![Login](Login.png)